TheDramaticBuck/Multi-scale-analysis-and-clustering-of-stress-induced-co-expression-networks/README.md

 # Multi-scale-analysis-and-clustering-of-stress-induced-co-expression-networks
 ==============================================================================

-Protocol for clustering analysis and integration of multiple dataset multi-scale organisation under a graph-theoretical paradigm (available soon).
+Protocol for clustering analysis and integration of multiple dataset multi-scale organisation under a graph-theoretical paradigm.
+Includes full version of the paper and respective figures (https://arxiv.org/abs/1703.02872) and supporting code used in several sections.

 PaperWithSupplFigs folder
 -------------------------
 Paper with all supplementary figures included.
-Extended version of arxiv.
+Extended version of arxiv: https://arxiv.org/abs/1703.02872.

 Dissimilarity matrix and co-expression network construction folder